xmichelf/estnltk/docs/tutorials/database.rst

 Estnltk Elastic wrapper
 =======================

-Estnlt has :py:class:`~estnltk.database.database.Database` class that represents a single index of Elastic.
+Estnltk has :py:class:`~estnltk.database.database.Database` class that represents a single index of Elastic.
 The most important thing to know is the constructor signature::

     def __init__(self, index, doc_type='document', **kwargs):